TGDSimware/TGDNavigatorContents/README.md

 <h2>HOW CAN I CONTRIBUTE TO THIS PROJECT?</h2>

 1. To contribute to a GitHub project you will need a GitHub account.
-Go www.github.com and register yourself by creating an account.
+Go www.github.com and subscribe it by creating an account.

 2. Download and install github Desktop from https://desktop.github.com/